n3rdopolis/rebeccablackos/README.txt

       The WaylandLoginManager responds when paticular strings are passed to the kernel command line.
 These options are made availible by the live CD boot menu, or on an installed system by running the command rbos-failedboot as root.
 (Which is automatically called when the login manager's display server crashes
       5 times.)
             wlmforcefbdev:              Force the WaylandLoginManager to handle the system as if though it does not support kernel mode setting, even if kernel mode setting is availible.

             wlmnofbdev:                 Force the WaylandLoginManager to handle the system as if though it does not support framebuffer, even if framebuffers are availible.

-            wlmforceswrender:  Force all user sessions, and the Login Manager's display to be started with the environment variable LIBGL_ALWAYS_SOFTWARE=1 to force software rendering
+            wlmforceswrender:           Force all user sessions, and the Login Manager's display to be started with the environment variable
+                                        LIBGL_ALWAYS_SOFTWARE=1 to force software rendering

             wlmforcepixman:             Force the Login Manager's display, and the hosts for any fullscreen-shell supporing session to use Pixman

             wlmforcevblankoff:          Force all user sessions, and the Login Manager's display to be started with the environment variable vblank_mode=0 to disable vblank which might have problems on some hardware.

             wlmdebug:                   Force more sysrq trigger options to be availible, then the more secure default.
 This option is not settable from rbos-failedboot as it's for more advanced users

             wlmdebuginsecure:           This option is the same as wlmdebug, and allows a root diagnostic terminal to be started.

+            wlmobeystrictseats:         Force the WaylandLoginManager to obey the CanMultiSession attributes on logind seats.
+While non-seat0 seats will report that they cannot "multisession" it is actually possible to start multiple sessions and switch beteween them, which the
+                                        Wayland does by default.
+This option changes that.
+It can also be specified in the config file.
+Multiseat usually requires additional config, unless you are using qemu, with "pci-bridge-seat" devices, which creates seats automatically, even for a live cd.

       When installed, and you are unable to use a UI, you can use the commands:
             rbos-force-framebuffer: Wizard for setting wlmforcefbdev option to the kernel commandline with grub